rebelsky/csc301-new/_assignments/assignment03.md

   Return the pair that corresponds to best.
 ```

-a.
 Implement the nearest neighbors algorithm in Racket.
 You will
 represent each point as a pair (cons cell) and all of the lists of
 points as, well, lists of points.
 The signature of your method
 should be `(nn points)`.
+You may assume that no two points have
+the same x coordinate.

-b.
-Instrument your code to count how many points on the "other side"
+**Optional**: Instrument your code to count how many points on the "other side"
 have a y coordinate between p.y and p.y+delta and to keep track of
 how many times each count occurs.
 You'll store that information
 in a global vector, `candidates`.
 That is, `(vector-ref candidates